1] Can I enroll my child during the school year?

 3] Can my child give it a try?

 We do not offer Trial Periods unless recommended by the Education Program Coordinator following the pre-assessment session.
 All terms are mutually agreed upon between EFGSeattle and the family of the student in advance of the school year.
+If the child is struggling too much in class, EFGS may consider withdrawal (parents will be advised to supplement the class with extra practice and/or tutoring before removal).

 4] Can we schedule a visit?